marcossouza1232/file-organizer/README.md

 ✔ Improved Output and Logging
 The script now provides clear feedback during execution.
-⚠️ New Known Issue

-File Overwrite on Duplicate Names
+✔ No File Overwriting on Duplicate Names
-If two or more files share the same name (even if they have different paths originally), moving them into the same category folder will overwrite the previous file without warning.
-✅ To Do

-    Implement a safe move mechanism (e.g., renaming duplicates instead of overwriting).

-    Add a dry-run mode to preview changes before applying.

-    Optionally support recursive directory organization.
+If a file with the same name already exists in the target folder, the script will not overwrite it.
+Instead, the file is left in its original location, ensuring no data loss.

 🧪 Example
 Before

-Downloads/
+downloads/
 ├── report.pdf
 ├── photo.jpg
 ├── script.py